stillprocrastinating/UDP5WA4CF-UN01_user_centric_front_end_development/UXD.md

 1. Titled with respective image banner.
 1. Form to collect basic contact details and teaser opinion.
+1. Submit button links to succes page.

+#### Success page

+1. Form success text.
 1. Link to the [Amazon](https://www.amazon.co.uk/) site to purchase the full story.

+#### 404 page

+1. 404 error statement for clarity.
+1. Playful _Dungeons & Dragons_ messaging about being lost.
+1. Link to the homepage to restart navigation.

 ### Navigation design